FLOI 2017 Roundup

 All of the weekends antics were brilliantly captured by our very own Rebeka Haigh in superb visual minutes, with added drawings by Christopher Murray.

 Big thank you’s to all involved and especially to 101 for hosting us.
 This is the second FLOI to be hosted at the 101 Outdoor Arts Creation Space, thanks to Simon Chatterton, Juliet Coveney and the team at the Corn Exchange in Newbury.
 We look forward to the potential of further collaboration with 101 in NASA’s future endeavours.

 Next year we very much look forward to bringing FLOI 18 to Salford in Greater Manchester, to the brand new Walk the Plank headquarters – The Cobden Works.
 Look out for updates and info on the NASA UK Facebook page, by signing up to our newsletter, and on our twitter and website.

-Join NASA UK for just £20 per year – keep your ear to the tracks, and stay in the loop of all that we have to offer in the way of support for outdoor artists.
+Join NASA UK for just £20 per year here. – Keep your ear to the tracks and stay in the loop.
+We have lots to offer in the way of support for outdoor artists.

 Words and Pics by Garth Williams